Vladster2/CS506-Project/README.md

 ## Final Results

 After analyzing our data using linear regression, K-Nearest Neighbors (KNN), and a random forest classifier, we found that the relationship between economic conditions and movie performance is not as straightforward as we thought.
 From our results we discovered that horror movies do not outperform other genres during economic downturrns.
+We found generally that romance, drama and fantasy movies were the most recession resist movies.
+We found that the drama genre especially was the most recession correlated genre overall from all the models we used to evaluate the data which could imply that drama movies could be an indicator the performance of the economy.
+It's possible if we could have used decisions trees or neural networks we could have made some additional conclusions regarding our data as well.
+While there is a moderate correlation between market performance and movie revenue, the relationship varies significantly by genre, with Adventure films showing the strongest connection.